mherling/DistrictHeatSim/README.md

   - Return Lines Generation: Creates return lines for a network with an offset and angle.
   - Minimum Spanning Tree (MST) Network: Utilizes NetworkX to generate a Minimum Spanning Tree, connecting all end points in the most efficient way.
   - Forward and Return Network Generation: Facilitates the creation of both forward and return line networks in a geospatial environment.

-# qgis_street_MST.py

-The qgis_street_MST.py script enhances network generation capabilities compared to qgis_simple_MST.py by integrating spatial indexing and street-based network analysis.
-It uses QgsSpatialIndex for efficient querying of nearest streets and points, creating a more sophisticated and street-aligned Minimum Spanning Tree (MST).
-This approach considers actual street layouts, making the network generation process more realistic and applicable to urban environments.
-This added complexity provides a closer representation of real-world scenarios compared to the simpler MST approach in qgis_simple_MST.py.

-# qgis_advanced_street_MST.py

-Plans to implement an advanced pathfinding algorithm following the streets.
-Currently not working properly

 # net_simulation_calculation.py